Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Natural remedies for depression aren't a replacement for medical diagnosis and treatment.
-But, for some people certain herbs and supplements do seem to work well.
-More studies are needed to determine which natural remedies for depression are most likely to help and what side effects they might cause.
-Here are four natural remedies that show promise:
+So-called natural remedies for depression aren't a replacement for medical diagnosis and treatment.
+And natural doesn't always mean safe.
+However, for some people certain herbal and dietary supplements do seem to work well, but more studies are needed to determine which are most likely to help and what side effects they might cause.

-In the past, the quality of many dietary supplements on the United States market was often questionable.
-With increased oversight by the FDA, this concern is gradually lessening.
-But it's still best do some research before starting any dietary supplement.
+Nutritional and dietary supplements are not monitored by the FDA the same way that medications are.
+You can't always be certain of what you're getting and whether it's safe.
+It's best to do some research before starting any dietary supplement.
 Make sure you're buying your supplements from a reputable company, and find out exactly what they contain.

 Daniel K. Hall-Flavin, M.D.